jwplayer/jwplayer-documentation/developer-guide/docs/behavior/set-the-dimensions-of-a-player.md

 ### Fixed-dimension player after setup

-After a player has been instantiated on a page, you can use `resize(width, height)` to change the fixed dimensions of a player.
+After a player has been instantiated on a page, you can use <a href="https://developer.jwplayer.com/jw-player/docs/javascript-api-reference/#jwplayerresizewidth-height" target="_blank">resize(width, height)</a> to change the fixed dimensions of a player.
 Both the `height` and `width` arguments are required.

 ```javascript
 jwplayer("myElement").resize(480, 270);